Requirements for ISO 9001 Certification

 • What does an auditor look for?

-• How do we know if we are ready for certification?
+• How do we know if we are ready?

-This guide breaks down the real requirements in practical terms — the way certification bodies evaluate them.
+This guide breaks down the real requirements the way certification bodies evaluate them.

 Diverse professional team reviewing structured quality management system processes with shield, checkmark, gears, and compliance workflow symbols representing ISO 9001 certification requirements.

 ISO 9001 is the international standard for Quality Management Systems.
-Certification means an independent third-party audit confirms your QMS meets the standard’s requirements.
+Certification means an independent third-party audit confirms your QMS meets the requirements of ISO 9001:2015.

 To become certified, an organization must: